bavovanachte/SublimeLinter-Coverity/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-coverity.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-contrib-coverity)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [coverity](https://scan.coverity.com/).
-It will be used with files that have the “__syntax__” syntax.
+It will be used with files that have the “coverity” syntax.

 ## Installation
 SublimeLinter must be installed in order to use this plugin.